How to Hire Java Developers in 2026

 Modern Java vs Legacy Java

 Ensure candidates are working with modern Java (17+, Spring Boot 3.x) and not only familiar with legacy J2EE or Java 8 patterns.
-The Java ecosystem has evolved significantly — developers comfortable only with older patterns will struggle to integrate with modern cloud-native toolchains.
+The Java ecosystem has evolved significantly, developers comfortable only with older patterns will struggle to integrate with modern cloud-native toolchains.
+This is the check StepTo applies to its own Belgrade Java engineers: Java 17+ and Spring Boot 3.x in current use, not a J2EE CV with a recent date on it.

 Partner with agencies like StepTo for fully managed Java teams - ideal for enterprise backend systems requiring multiple senior engineers and technical leadership.